cbor-wg/charter/charter.md

 The working group will evaluate the necessity of providing advice and guidance for developers using CBOR and CDDL.
 It is currently expected that this would be done using a Wiki of some type.
-This work would not be expected to be published by the IETF.
+This work would not be expected to be published by the IETF as an RFC.

 There are a number of additional CBOR tagged types and CBOR related media type specifications that are currently adopted by the working group,